KazDev17/Trigram-Neural-Network-Sequence-Predictor-/README.md

   <img src="https://img.shields.io/badge/License-MIT-yellow.svg?style=for-the-badge" />
 </p>

 A character-level language model built from scratch using PyTorch.
-This project moves beyond simple Bigram models to implement a **Trigram** architecture with a two-character context window, designed to predict and generate name/password-like sequences.
+This project moves beyond simple Bigram models to implement a **Trigram** architecture with a two-character context window, designed to predict and generate name/password-like sequences trained on a dataset of 32,000+ names (228k+ training examples)..

 ## Key Features
 - **Trigram Context Window:** Utilizes $n-1$ (two) previous characters to predict the third, providing significantly higher structural accuracy than Bigram models.
 - **Learned Embeddings:** Maps characters into a 2D vector space, allowing the model to "learn" phonetic relationships (e.g., vowels vs. consonants) geometrically.
 - **Custom MLP Architecture:** Implements a hidden layer with 100 neurons and Tanh activation functions.
 - **Interactive Predictor:** Includes a Google Colab-based UI for real-time sequence completion.

+## Architecture & Methodology
+The model follows the architecture proposed by Bengio et al. (2003), scaled for character-level linguistics:
+1. Embedding Layer: Maps 27 characters into a 2D latent space.
+2. Flattening: Concatenates context embeddings into a single input vector.
+3. Hidden Layer: A 300-neuron "Engine Room" using tanh activation to detect complex phonetic patterns.
+4. Output Layer: A 27-way linear layer (Logits) followed by a Softmax distribution.

 ## Technical Performance
 | Metric | Value |